Jsynk/jsynk.js/README.md

-# jsynk
+# jSynk.js

 ## Description

-A lib with many small simplified frameworks such as tools for javascript varibles to pub/sub changes, parse to html, parse to css, convert to string including functions and regex, testing, animating, diffing, benchmarking, modular html to dom converter and some other utilities.
+jSynk.js is a browser/node.js lib with many small simplified frameworks such as tools for javascript objects to publish/subscribe changes, parse to html, parse to css, parse html to dom, convert to string including functions and regex, testing, benchmarking, modular loader, animating, diffing, async parallel helper functions and other utilities.

-## demo js_to_html
+## js_to_html - inspired by angular, react/jsx

 ```js
 var js_html = [